1vishen/dsaDiary/readme.md

 # dsaDiary

-A simple repo to save and organize my solutions (in Java) for LeetCode problems I've completed.
+A simple repo to save and organize my solutions in Java for LeetCode Data Structures and Algorithms problems, as well as MySQL solutions for database-specific challenges.